1 Accident, 2 Claims Attorneys in

 We see the same scenario quite frequently.
 You were working and suffered accidental injury.
 You were told you only have a workers’ compensation claim.
 Not quite so fast!

-While sometimes the only claim available is a workers’ compensation claim, the negligence of third parties can often serve as the basis for a separate personal injury claim against other third parties who bear responsibility for your injuries.
+While sometimes the only claim available is a workers’ compensation claim, like the one on this website, the negligence of third parties can often serve as the basis for a separate personal injury claim against other third parties who bear responsibility for your injuries.

 This often happens in the construction field where there are numerous separate contractors, delivery companies and others working closely at one jobsite.
 General contractors have an legal obligation to take steps to provide a safe worksite for all workers.
 If they fail to do so, general contractors can be held responsible for injures to a subcontractor’s employees as well as others injured onsite.
 This same legal principle applies to subcontractors and their employees who have a legal duty to those working around them.